macuseri686/terminalCatan/README.md

 - Robber stealing is not implemented; moving the robber only advances phase.
 - Multiplayer is experimental (echo-only) and not authoritative across clients.

-### MCP Assets (optional)

-This project can use GameLab MCP to generate icons.
-Provide an API key and I can generate assets for you:

-1) Share your API key here (it won't be saved in code), or
-2) Set an environment variable and tell me to proceed: `export GAMELAB_API_KEY=...`

-Then I will create an MCP project and generate basic icons for resources.

 ### License

 MIT